The Best of Japan - Tour of Japan - Japanspecialist

 This is your last full day in Japan!
 Spend the morning shopping at the local Nishiki market or the department stores in central Kawaramachi street.

-If you want to see more, take a local train from Kyoto Station and travel to Arashiyama Station.
-From Arashiyama station, walk to Togetsukyo bridge (over Katsura river) for an impressive view of the hills of Arashiyama.
-Later continue on foot to the atmospheric Sagano Bamboo Forest.
+Seeking some green, take a local train from Kyoto Station and travel to Arashiyama Station.
+From Arashiyama Station, walk to Togetsukyo Bridge (over Katsura river) for an impressive view of the hills of Arashiyama.
+Then, continue on foot to the atmospheric Sagano Bamboo Forest, with an option to drop by Tenryu-ji Temple.

 It's time to say "sayonara" (goodbye) or maybe "matanee" (see you again) to Japan.
 You will be picked up at the hotel in Kyoto and driven to Osaka Airport where you will have your return flight to Europe.